EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 };
 ```

-Find below a possible implementation for the two `get` and `set` actions defined above.
+Find below a possible implementation for the two `get` and `set` actions.
 It also demonstrates the usage of the `get` and `set` singleton methods.
 Note that the `set` action makes use of the singleton's `set` method, for which the second parameter is the payer account for the RAM needed to store the new value.

 __singleton_example.cpp__